Cosmo-Tech/azure-digital-twin-injector-python/README.md

 # dt-injector - Digital twin csv injector

-dtInjector is a group of Azure function app that manage (Create, Update, Delete) twins ans relations into an Azure Digital Twin instance from csv files. it simplifies feeding data into a digital twin.
+dtInjector is a group of Azure function app that manage (Create, Update, Delete) twins and relations into an Azure Digital Twin instance from csv files. it simplifies feeding data into a digital twin.

 # How to install